 Biography

-Kristine Twite Lehnen is a Frontier Nursing University CNEP class 133 graduate, and subsequently earned her post-master's WHNP certificate.
+Kristine Twite Lehnen is a Frontier Nursing University CNEP class 133 graduate.
+After earning her MSN with a focus on Nurse-Midwifery, she subsequently earned her post-master's WHNP certificate in 2018.
 In 2019, while working a full-scope midwifery position in California's Napa Valley, she completed her DNP following a quality improvement project focused on providing patient-centered care by implementing the ACOG breastfeeding toolkit for the outpatient clinic setting.
-She is involved with the California Nurse-Midwives Association as a social media volunteer.

-Along with being a nurse-midwife and women's health nurse practitioner, she is also an IBCLC, and has a strong commitment to helping ensure women reach their breastfeeding goals.
-Kristine is passionate about ensuring all pregnant people have a safe and satisfying birth experience.
+Along with being a certified nurse-midwife and women's health nurse practitioner, Kristine is also an IBCLC and has a strong commitment to helping ensure women reach their breastfeeding goals.
+She is passionate about ensuring all pregnant people have a safe and satisfying birth experience.
 She is committed to facilitating patient education and empowerment, shared decision making, and reducing healthcare disparities.

 Kristine’s prior teaching experiences includes teaching undergraduate nursing students as adjunct faculty at Dominican University of California from 2014-2020.